-The results of this study reveal that there was a high statistically significant correlation between the two factors called technological complexity and organizational learning culture, $r(120) = .592^{}$ , p = .001.
+The results of this study reveal that there was a high statistically significant correlation between the two factors called technological complexity and organizational learning culture, $r (120) = .592^{}$, p = .001.
 SMEs with strong learning capabilities will be able to adapt to new technology regardless of the quality of their IT system.
-There was a high statistically significant correlation between the factors of technological complexity and information security awareness, $r(120) = .773^{}$ , p = .001.
+There was a high statistically significant correlation between the factors of technological complexity and information security awareness, $r (120) = .773^{}$, p = .001.
 It suggests that employees' belief in the value of compliance with information security policies and standards is affected by the uncertainty surrounding technology in SMEs.
-The results show that there was a medium statistically significant correlation between the factors of technological complexity and top management support, $r(120) = .366^{}$ , p = .001.
-As a result, the quality and complexity of technology in SMEs are associated with the level of commitment and support from top management in the company.
+The results show that there was a medium statistically significant correlation between the factors of technological complexity as a medium statistically significant correlation between the factors of technological complexity surrounding technology in SMEs.
+The results show that there was a medium statistically significant correlation between the factors of technological complexity of technology in SMEs are associated with the level of commitment and support from top management in the company.

-There was a medium statistically significant correlation between technological complexity and security policies and standards, r (120) = .422\\, p = .001.
+There was a medium statistically significant correlation between technological complexity and security policies and standards, $r(120) = .422^{}$, p = .001.
 As a result of the constant upgrades and changes to complex technology in SMEs, management is stricter about setting rules and guidelines for information security policies and standards to ensure that assets and resources are utilized correctly.
-Also, there was a medium statistically significant correlation between the factors named technological complexity and the risk of outsourcing, r (120) = .361\\, p = .001.
+Also, there was a medium statistically significant correlation between the factors named technological complexity and the risk of outsourcing, $r(120) = .361^{}$, p = .001.
 As a result of the complexity of technology, SMEs are considering outsourcing their security and accepting the risks that come with that.
-There was a medium statistically significant correlation between the two factors called security compliance and organizational learning culture, r (120) = .390\\, p = .001.
+There was a medium statistically significant correlation between the two factors called security compliance and organizational learning culture, $r(120) = .390^{}$, p = .001.
 According to this result, the learning culture and the ability of SMEs to adapt to new technology are important factors that influence how they monitor and assess systems to ensure they comply with regulatory requirements.

-There was a medium statistically significant correlation between the factors of security compliance and information security awareness, r (120) = .384\\, p = .001.
+There was a medium statistically significant correlation between the factors of security compliance and information security awareness, r (120) = .384, p = .001.
 It appears that the more employees are aware of the company's information security policies and standards, the more likely they are to comply with how they use and assess the systems at work.
-The results show that there was a medium statistically significant correlation between the factors of security compliance and top management support, r (120) = .411\\, p = .001.
+The results show that there was a medium statistically significant correlation between the factors of security compliance and top management support, r (120) = .411, p = .001.
 Accordingly, how employees use the IT and security systems at work is influenced by the support from top management.
-There was a high statistically significant correlation between security compliance and security policies and standards, r (120) = .593\\, p = .001.
+There was a high statistically significant correlation between and security policies and standards, r (120) = .593, p = .001.
 As a result, it indicates how effectively employees comply with regulatory requirements in terms of understanding and valuing information security policies and standards.